 Furthermore, I study not only the function but also the derivation process of the ingredients in the EWG cosmetics database.
 Is the ingredient natural or synthetic?
 Was it organically grown?
 (I choose organic because I support organic farming.)

-To begin with, the Skin Deep database rates products based on the ingredients provided by manufacturers.
-Because I have looked at countless products and work with companies to help them develop new products or reformulate their existing products, I have developed an understanding of how products are made.
+To begin with, the Skin Deep Database rates products based on the list of ingredients provided by manufacturers.
+Because I have looked at countless products and worked with companies to help them develop new products or reformulate their existing products, I have developed an understanding about the way many products are made.
 Often, I can spot missing or hidden ingredients.

 For example, are there preservatives on the list of ingredients for a cosmetic product that lists water as an ingredient?
 If not, either the company does not disclose preservatives, or it does not use antimicrobial preservatives.
-The latter would be very concerning because an insufficient preservation system causes the growth of bacteria.
-They can be very harmful, especially to newborn babies or people with compromised immune systems.
+The latter would be very concerning because an insufficient preservation system can lead to the growth of bacteria, which can be very harmful, especially to newborn babies or people with compromised immune systems.
 You can read more about that in my post about WaterWipes baby wipes.
 The post describes what happened to newborn babies when they were exposed to bacteria in personal care products.

-Despite its favorable rating in the EWG cosmetics database, I like to get to know the product and the manufacturer.
-While I have no ability to test products for toxic chemicals, I have my own procedure for evaluating them.
+Despite its favorable rating in the EWG cosmetics database, I like to get to know both the product and the manufacturer.
+While I cannot test products for toxic chemicals, I have my own procedure for evaluating manufacturers.

-First, I examine its packaging.
-When the manufacturer claims to use organic ingredients but wraps the products in unnecessary layers of plastic, I find it hard to trust him.
-This detail may affect my rating of the product and differ from that of the Skin Deep database.
+First, I examine the product packaging.
+When the manufacturer makes product claims that they use organic ingredients but wraps the products in unnecessary layers of plastic, I find it hard to trust them wholeheartedly.
+This detail may affect my rating of the product and differ from that of Skin Deep Database.

 Second, I pay attention to the labels.
 Are they confusing and inaccurate?
-Does a business have sufficient control over what goes into their products?
+Does a business have sufficient control over what goes into its products?
 Or does it simply slap its label on a product that was manufactured by someone else?
+(This happens a lot!)